APEX-Race-Tech/Main_website/eula_terms copy/RACE_Insight_Privacy_Policy_Final.md

 When you use features in the application, we track:

 - feature_used - Recorded when you use a feature (with feature name and custom properties)
+  - May include: feature execution duration (time taken to process/complete the feature), not UI interaction time
+  - Does NOT include: time spent viewing or interacting with UI elements
 - screen_viewed - When you navigate to a different screen or section (with screen name)
+- user_action_completed - When you complete a specific action (with action_type)
+- feature_viewed - When you view a feature or section (with feature_name)

 Features tracked: Visualization features (charts, graphs, map view), analysis features (lap comparison, sector analysis, delta calculations), export features (CSV, JSON, PDF export), and settings and preferences changes.

-What we do not collect: Your actual analysis results or calculations, the data displayed on your screen, file names or project names, your telemetry data values or insights you generated, or screenshots or screen content.
+What we do not collect: Your actual analysis results or calculations, the data displayed on your screen, file names or project names, your telemetry data values or insights you generated, screenshots or screen content, or time spent viewing specific UI elements.

-Why: To understand which features are popular and which need improvement.
+Why: To understand which features are popular, which need improvement, and to measure feature performance.

 How long we keep it: Feature usage events are retained for 30 days, then deleted or aggregated into anonymous patterns.

 Opt-out: You can disable feature tracking in the app: Settings > Analytics & Privacy > Disable Analytics & Telemetry

+---

+### D.1 VALUE AND CONVERSION SIGNALS

+We track value indicators and conversion events to understand user success:

+- first_value_achieved - When you first achieve value from using a feature
+- milestone_reached - When you reach a milestone (with milestone_name)
+- goal_completed - When you complete a goal (with goal_type)
+- success_event - When a success event occurs (with success_type)
+- pricing_viewed - When you view pricing information
+- upgrade_clicked - When you click to upgrade
+- limit_reached - When you hit a usage limit (with limit_type)
+- paywall_shown - When a paywall is displayed (with blocked_feature)
+- payment_initiated - When you initiate a payment

+What we do not collect: Payment details, credit card information, or financial data (handled by payment processor).

+Why: To understand user success, identify conversion opportunities, and improve product-market fit.

+Retention: 30 days, then deleted or aggregated.

+---

+### D.2 COLLABORATION SIGNALS

+We track collaboration features (if enabled):

+- invite_sent - When you send an invitation
+- team_member_added - When a team member is added
+- content_shared - When you share content
+- collaboration_action - When you perform a collaboration action (with action_type)

+What we do not collect: The actual content shared, file contents, or personal information of collaborators beyond what is necessary for the collaboration feature.

+Why: To understand collaboration usage and improve team features.

+Retention: 30 days, then deleted or aggregated.

+---

+### D.3 RISK AND ERROR SIGNALS

+We track risk indicators and errors:

+- error_encountered - When an error occurs (see Section F for details)
+- session_abandoned - When a session is abandoned
+- feature_failed - When a feature fails to execute
+- frustration_detected - When frustration indicators are detected (from session replay if enabled, or from error patterns)

+What we do not collect: Your actual data or file contents, personal information, or sensitive details beyond what is necessary to diagnose the issue.

+Why: To identify and fix issues, improve reliability, and enhance user experience.

+Retention: Error events retained for 30 days.
+Frustration detection data retained for 14 days (if from session replay).

 ---